-By the Tuesday I was good friends with Christine and Bernard, who both came from Perpignan airport, then by Bus for 1 € to Le Boulou.
-I think it's pretty practical, and I might well do the same if I go again next year.
+By the Tuesday I was getting along with Christine and Bernard, who both came by train from Perpignan airport, then by Bus for 1 € to Le Boulou.
+I think it's pretty handy, and I might do the same if I go again next year.

 On the day before departure, I went back to the Tourist Office to get the little gift promised with my Thermal Pass, a nice big "Le Boulou" mug for drinking pints of herbal tea!
 They also got me to fill in a satisfaction survey, and it was very easy to give top marks in each category!.

 On last evening, the owners of my flat invited me over to their place for an aperitif on the terrace, and I finally got to taste the Rivesaltes Muscat, which was positively delicious.

 The next morning I got up bright and early, looking forward to seeing my family.

 The whole experience was fantastic on all levels, and I recommend it without hesitation!